C43353/Sustainable-Turbine/README.md

 **11. BEM_xMW.py**
   - Is essentially the same as BEM_8MW, 3MW and 15MW but placed there with the intention of changing the desired power output or other conditions to generate whatever turbine is desired using the aerofoil geometry found for Iteraion_7_1(Final)

+**12. Spar Box Functions.py**
+  - Code used to generate the dimensions required for the spar box in the turbine.

 **Iteration Files:**
 Demonstrate the progression of initial designs